 This is a dog-friendly campground, which is great if you’re also dog-friendly.
 If you’re not dog-friendly, you may want to reconsider.
 Normally I would tell you to rearrange your life priorities if you don’t like dogs, but I understand that people go camping for solitude and that usually does not go hand-in-hand with other people’s canine friends.

 However, our friends had a dog with them, and there were also a ton of other people with dogs, and we didn’t hear a peep from them in the early morning or late evening hours.

 The dogs really enjoyed playing in the lake, so if you have a water-inclined pooch this could be a good spot, especially because it is one of the few dog-friendly campgrounds within reasonable driving distance to Denver.

 Keep in mind that you can NOT go hiking with your dog in RMNP, so unfortunately your doggie pal does limit your hiking options greatly.

-While the campsites are a bit exposed (no shade = cooking alive in your tent once the sun comes up over the ridge), being so close to RMNP, the great scenery and the easy drive from Denver makes it worth the lack of shade.
-It’s bathroom amenities also make it a great place to try out campingfor the first time, even if the wind (which could have been a fluke) makes setting up your tent a little challenging.
+While the campsites are a bit exposed (no shade = cooking alive in your tent once the sun comes up over the ridge), being so close to RMNP, the great scenery, and the easy drive from Denver makes it worth it.
+The bathroom amenities also make it a great place to try out camping for the first time, even if the wind (which could have been a fluke) makes setting up your tent a little challenging.
 You can’t find a better spot that’s dog-friendly.